devByJustin-sys/devByJustin-sys/README.md

 - Incident response procedures
 - Risk management

+## Projects
+- Drafting a professional statement

+- Conducting a security audit///// (Botium Toys Security Audit from Google Cybersecurity Course complete)

+- Analyzing network structure and security

+- Using Linux commands to manage file permissions

+- Applying filters to SQL queries

+- Identifying vulnerabilities for a small business

+- Documenting incidents with an incident handler’s journal

+- Importing and parsing a text file in a security-related scenario

 🔗 GitHub: https://github.com/devByJustin-sys
 🔗 LinkedIn: https://www.linkedin.com/in/justin-bledsoe-224b74343/

 ---

-⭐ Thank you for reviewing my cybersecurity portfolio.
+Thank you for reviewing my cybersecurity portfolio.
 I am actively building hands-on projects and expanding my skills as I prepare for an entry-level cybersecurity role.